How to navigate transport in India

-India is a massive country comprised of 29 states and seven union territories.
-For those planning on covering a lot of ground, the quickest and easiest way to get around is to fly the longer distances.
-For example, it takes just two hours 40 minutes to travel from Delhi to Bangalore by air, compared to 33 hours by train.
+India is a large country, comprising 29 states and seven union territories.
+For those planning a lot of ground cover, it is the fastest and easiest way to go around for a long distance.
+For example, compared to 33 hours by train, it takes only two hours and 40 minutes to travel from Delhi to Bangalore.

-Domestic airlines connect about 80 cities.
-Both low-cost carriers and full-service airlines operate.
-Two of the best airlines are IndiGo (low-cost) and Air India (full-service).
+Domestic airlines connect to 80 cities.
+Both low cost carrier and full-service airlines operate.
+Two best airlines are Indigo (low cost) and Air India (full service).

-Jet Airways offers an ‘Explore India Pass’ to passengers booked to travel on Jet Airways or Jet Airways code-share flights.
-With this pass, passengers are provided with a single ticket and booking reference number for all local travel, with the flexibility to change the route or date at any time.
+Jet Airways offers ‘Explore India Pass’ for booking travelers to travel on Jet Airways or Jet Airways code-share flights.
+With this passenger, a ticket and booking reference number is provided for all local travel, with the flexibility of changing the route or date at any time.
 Here’s how to book.

 Local tip: Book flights on the official website of the airline or travel booking portals such as makemytrip and yatra.
 Use aggregators like Skyscanner and Kayak to compare airfares and get the cheapest tickets.

-Several cities also have an International Tourist Bureau (ITB), which sells foreign tourist quota train seats to foreigners and non-resident Indians (NRIs).
-Book tickets at an ITB office by presenting a passport.
-Foreign nationals can also make a reservation under this quota on the official IRCTC website using an account with a verified international mobile number.
+There are also several international tourist bureaus (ITBs) in many cities, which sell foreign tourist quota train seats to foreigners and non-resident Indians (NRIs).
+Book ticket in an ITB office by presenting a passport.
+Foreign citizens can also make reservation under this quota using an verified international mobile number on the official IRCTC website.
 Here’s how to do it.

 Local tip: Try to reserve the side berth for more personal space, or book the upper berth to avoid folding it down during the daytime (as has to be done with the middle one).

-To explore India by train without compromising comfort, choose a luxury tourist train.
-These operate from September to April.
-They’re outfitted with facilities such as fully stocked bars, restaurants, private lounges, lavish suites, en-suite bathrooms and much more.
-The fare depends on the accommodation and time of travel, and include meals, sightseeing and entry fees to cultural sites and monuments.
-Expect to pay between $5000 and $10,000 for two people for seven nights.
+To explore India by train without compromising comfortably, choose a luxury tourist train.
+They operate from September to April.
+They have completely exhausted facilities like stock bars, restaurants, private lounges, gorgeous suites, en suite bathrooms and much more.
+The rent depends on the accommodation and timing of the trip, and includes food, sights and entrance fees for cultural sites and monuments.
+The two people are expected to pay between $ 5000 and $ 10,000 for seven nights.

-Some places in India aren’t accessible via air or train, especially in mountainous areas.
-Buses are operated by both private companies and state road transport corporations.
-Travelers can choose between ordinary buses (with no AC) and deluxe buses (called Volvos).
+Some places in India are not available especially in hilly areas through air or train.
+Buses are operated by private companies and state road transport corporations.
+Passengers can choose between normal buses (without AC) and deluxe buses (called Volvos).

-Government buses tend to be cheaper and are available all around the country.
-Sleeper Volvo buses are better for longer journeys.
-Semi-sleeper or simple Volvo buses are useful for shorter trips.
-All the buses take a snack/bathroom break along the way, adding time to the journey.
+Government buses are cheap and available throughout the country.
+The sleeper volvo buses are better for long journeys.
+Semi-slippers or ordinary Volvo buses are useful for short trips.
+All buses take a snack / bathroom brake on the way, add time to travel.

-In Delhi, Mumbai, Bangalore, Kolkata, Gurugram, Chennai, Jaipur and Kochi, the metro is the quickest and cheapest way of getting around.
-Separate cabins are reserved for ladies on some metro systems (such as Delhi), separate seats for ladies on others (such as Kolkata), and priority seats for the disabled.
+Metro, Delhi, Mumbai, Bangalore, Kolkata, Gururgram, Chennai, Jaipur and Kochi are the fastest and cheapest way to roam around.
+There are separate cabin reservations for women on some metro systems (like Delhi), separate seats for women on other women (like Kolkata), and primary seats for the disabled.

-Every station has a display indicating the arrival of the next train, and tokens or a metro card can be bought from the station.
-The minimum recharge amount of the card varies from INR 100 to INR 200 (inclusive of security deposit).
+Each station has a display that indicates the arrival of the next train, and can be purchased from the tokens or metro card stations.
+The minimum recharge amount of the card varies from INR 100 to INR 200 (with security deposit).